Chapter 06: Horticulture in Gardens

 "Which is. . ."

-“Some kind of spirit.
+"Some kind of spirit.
 Not a faerie, the other one.
-Ehh. . .”
-Felix stammered.
+Ehh. . .
+A faerie is arghalic, while this one is the opposite," Felix stammered.

-He turned his large head towards Jhun, and the girls followed.
-Jhun could feel Tals’Hayun’s presence behind them, busy with a set of shears yet undoubtedly listening in.
+Felix didn't confirm but turned his large head towards Jhun, and the girls followed.
+Jhun could feel Tals'Hayun's presence behind them, busy with a set of shears yet quietly listening in.
 And many wide eyes on him, expectant.

-“Er-- It’s a situni, right?
-A jv̇gwah spirit– hidden somewhere in the blackwoods.
-It seems this one can raise clay golems for defense.
-But the main challenge is apparently in finding them.”
+"Er—It's a situni, right?
+So yes, a jv̇gwah spirit—hidden somewhere in the blackwoods.
+It sounds like this one can raise clay golems for defense.
+But the main challenge is apparently in finding them."

-“We need five huntresses!”
+"We need five huntresses total!"
 Felix added.
-“Which would come down to a point, a hammer, a hound, an extractor, and. . . a sentry?”
+"Which would come down to a point, a hammer, a hound, an extractor, and. . . a sentry?"

-Jhun bit his lip, hoping his surprise wouldn’t bleed through.
-Of course Felix would be a capable huntress, just as Jhun has studied so hard to be; they’d all passed initiation one way or another.
-Jhun would have to stop underestimating his new friend.
+Jhun bit his lip, hoping his surprise wouldn't bleed through.
+Of course Felix spoke the language of hunting squads, just as Jhun had studied so hard to; they'd all passed initiation one way or another.
+He made a mental note to stop underestimating his new friend.

-“Ah, sure.
-I was thinking of a basic square guard around the extractor.”
+"Ah, sure," Jhun said.
+"Or even a basic square guard around the extractor."

 "Wait," Ty asked, "So, Jhun, you'll extract?
 Or sentry?"

 I could hammer, he thought.
-But it just made sense for him to play extractor, or sentry, at the very least.
-But Ty didn’t have to make such a blatant assumption.
+To be honest, it made the most sense for him to play extractor, but it was rude to make such a quick assumption.
+Wasn't it?

 "I won't be there," Felix said.
 "Sorry.
 Alex's hunt, you know."